chbh-opensource/chbh-on-bear/docs/meg/acquisition/meg-acquisition-checklist.md

             - (ANY DEVICE) > **`ppx a`** - should respond with "PROPixx is in awake mode"
             - To "sleep" the projector ...
-            - (ANY DEVICE) > **`ppx s`** - should respond with "PROPixx is in sleep mode"
-            - Please do not leave the PROPixx projector in "awake" mode when not in use e.g. overnight!
+            - (ANY DEVICE) > **`ppx s`** - should respond with "PROPixx is in sleep mode" !!! note "Please do not leave the PROPixx projector in *awake* mode when not in use e.g. overnight!"
 			!!!
 Note
 			    **`ppx a / ppx s`** didn't work on one occasion.
 PROPixx needed a full power off/on to reset.